 2. Computer Wallpaper

 A desktop or laptop can work, but a larger desktop screen is probably your best option.
 And what we really love about this unique idea is that it’s free and the background options are limitless.
 Choose whatever background image you want, set it as your computer’s wallpaper and then place your product in front of the screen.
-You might need to stack your product on books, a shoebox or something to get it at the right level though.
+You might need to stack your product on books, a shoebox or something else to get it at the right level though.

 3. Kitchen Placemats